Get

 However, it’s important to set boundaries and establish clear communication with your dog.
 If your dog stares at you in an aggressive or fearful manner, do not return or hold their gaze, as your dog can consider this to be threatening and it may worsen the situation.
 In these cases, disengage and back away slowly, or you may try and redirect their attention to a more appropriate and wanted behavior, such as playing with a toy, sitting, or lying down.

-Reward them for the desired behavior or action and seek help from your veterinarian, a qualified dog trainer, or a canine behaviorist.
+Reward them for the desired behavior or action and seek help from a veterinarian, a qualified dog trainer, or a canine behaviorist.
 These are the best experts to advise you on your specific dog’s behavior and what to do about it.

 Differentiating Between Friendly and Aggressive Stares